ahonnecke/pycolorado/README.md

 ![Hyperbolic XKCD about local python environments](https://imgs.xkcd.com/comics/python_environment.png)

 # Goals
+## Understand the value that containers can offer, why, when and how to utilize them.
 * Version control external dependencies
 * Make testing fast and automatic
 * Minimize onboarding time